Risk and assessment scoring configuration in Risk Manager

 Note

-In simple terms, weight is the importance of a risk factor when calculating the risk score.
-This can range from 0 to whatever number you find suitable.
+Weight is the importance of a risk factor when calculating the risk score.
+This can range from 0 to any number.
 For example: If you want to give double the importance for a risk factor, you can enter the weight as 200.
 Likewise, it can be 50 if you want to give half the importance for a risk factor.

-4. Optional.
-You can enter a number in the Number field with a plus (+) or minus (-) operator.
+4. (Optional) Enter a number in the Number field with a plus (+) or minus (-) operator.
 Default is 0.

 Note